 The site's design does feel a bit outdated.
 Visitors won't be turned away because of its visual layout, but it may be time for the site to upgrade to more contemporary design conventions.

-The health information on Girlshealth.gov can be trusted as an authoritative resource for young women's health, covering issues in both depth and scope with evidence-based research.
+The health information on Girlshealth.gov can be trusted as a resource for young women's health, covering issues in both depth and scope.
 This is a one-top resource for the intended audience that remains balanced and educational despite its sometimes controversial subject matter.
+Although most likely evidence-based, there is no way to confirm this.

 Girlshealth.gov carries the authority of the U.S. government, which gives the content considerable credibility.
 But there are some areas where the website could boost its own credibility.
-Adding author names would help, as would updating the content more frequently—many pages haven't been revised since 2013.
-However, the site does publish its robust and credible editorial policy for visitors.
+Adding author names would help, as would updating the content more frequently.
+Most pages were updated more than four years ago.
+The site outlines its robust and credible editorial policy without providing details about individual reviewers..

 Writing is clear, understandable, audience-friendly, and jargon-free